These double chocolate cookies are so rich and decadent. Packed with chocolate chunks and all the chocolate flavor you could dream of.

-You can definitely make these chocolate cookies dairy-free.
+You can easily make these cookies dairy-free.
 Simply use a vegan butter product like Earth Balance for the butter and use a dairy-free milk like soy or almond milk.

 Of course dairy free chocolate or chocolate chips would be needed as well, but these are easy to find.
 Enjoy Life chocolate chips are dairy free and available on Amazon.

-You definitely can!
+You can definitely make these cookies gluten-free.
 All you’d need to do is switch the regular all purpose flour for a gluten-free all purpose baking flour blend.
 Something like Bob’s Red Mill gluten free all purpose baking flour would work perfectly.